 Bay of Plenty Regional Council is currently reviewing how the Tauranga Geothermal System is managed.

-We have created a draft system management plan (SMP) that sets out how we will work operationally, some of the challenges and opportunities, and specific actions we will take to manage the system.
+Late last year we released a draft document for feedback, which outlines how we will work, some of the challenges and opportunities, and specific actions we will take to manage the system.

 - Ngā Wai Ariki o Rotorua – The Rotorua Geothermal System (adopted 2024)